 How To Make Smoked Brownies

 To get perfectly smoked fudgy brownies, follow the simple directions below.
-You're going to love the texture.
+You're going to love the fudgy texture and bold flavor.

 Step One: Preheat the smoker to 325.
 Grease an 8x8 baking dish.